• Skip to primary navigation

 Instructions

-3. Melt the 3 tbsp butter in a large pan.
+2. Melt the 3 tablespoons of butter in a large pan.
 Add the onions and garlic and stir a few times, cooking for 5-6 minutes.

-6. Once the vegetables are softened, add the green beans, peas, chopped kale or spinach and parsley to the pan.
+6. Once the vegetables are softened, add the green beans, peas, chopped kale or spinach, and parsley to the pan.
 Stir and cook for 5-6 minutes.
-Pour the sauce into the pan with the vegetables and stir to coat all of the veggies.
+Pour the sauce into the pan with the vegetables and stir to coat all of the vegetables.
 Gently stir in the white beans.
-Taste and adjust the seasoning if needed.

 8. Bake for 30 minutes.
-Remove from the oven and brush with remaining 1-2 tbsp melted butter.
-Return the pot pie to the oven and bake until lightly brown, about 10-15 minutes more.
+Remove from the oven and brush with remaining 1-2 tablespoons of melted butter.
+Return the pot pie to the oven and bake until lightly brown, about an additional 10-15 minutes.

 Notes